Dynamic nuclear polarization: Mechanisms

-The Overhauser effect
+Overhauser effect

 DNP was first realized using the concept of the Overhauser effect, which is the perturbation of nuclear spin level populations observed in metals and free radicals when electron spin transitions are saturated by microwave irradiation.
 This effect relies on stochastic interactions between an electron and a nucleus.
-The 'dynamic' initially meant to highlight the time-dependent and random interactions in this polarization transfer process.
+The "dynamic" initially meant to highlight the time-dependent and random interactions in this polarization transfer process.